Primary

 The key technique is the punch through at the top.
 As the bell rises, do not let it flip over and bang your wrist.
 Instead, punch your hand up through the handle so the bell rotates gently around your hand.
 Keep the arc tight—the bell should travel close to your body, not in a wide swing.
 Master single-arm swings and high pulls before attempting snatches.

-Want Kettlebell Snatch in your program?
+See where Kettlebell Snatch fits in your weekly plan

 Stand with kettlebell between feet.